 Instead of building campfires, state authorities prefer campers to use stoves as they greatly reduce the risk of wildfires.
 We’d recommend using a storm cooker, then you can cook anywhere you want as the fire is contained.
 We believe the best ones on the market are Trangia storm cookers.

-If you are set on having a campfire, then do everything you can to minimize wildfire risk.
-We recommend to:
+If you are having a campfire in an are where it is allowed, then do everything you can to minimize wildfire risk:

 - Clean an area and make a ring of rocks around 2/3 feet around it